Daniel-KM/Omeka-plugin-ArchiveRepertory/README.md

 "inline" (default if no confirmation), "attachment" (always when a confirmation is needed), "size", "image" or "image-size", according to your needs.

+The plugin is compatible with the plugin [AdminImages].

 Warning
 -------